visibilityspots/workshops-infrastructure/opentofu/README.md

 holds the information to generate a dedicted user which will be used by the participants of the workshop to access the vm through SSH

-## terraform
+## OpenTofu

+initialize the needed opentofu providers

+$ tofu init

 a makefile has been provided to quickly spin up the needed environment

 $ make plan

-will execute a `terraform plan -var-file="project.tfvars"` inside a docker container
+will execute a `tofu plan -var-file="project.tfvars"` inside a docker container

 $ make apply

-will execute a `terraform apply -var-file="project.tfvars"` inside a docker container
+will execute a `tofu apply -var-file="project.tfvars"` inside a docker container

 $ make destroy
-will execute a `terraform destroy -var-file="project.tfvars"` inside a docker container
+will execute a `tofu destroy -var-file="project.tfvars"` inside a docker container